moirai-lang/moirai-kt/README.md

 ```
 This code attempts to sneak past the total cost calculator by using higher-order functions.
 However, the compiler is smart enough to detect that this code will iterate 10,000 times, which is unacceptable.
 The computation is rejected and the server returns an error.

+# For Computed Columns
+Some database technologies allow users to define computed columns.
+These are virtual read-only columns that are calculated using other columns as input.
+Sometimes, SQL is used as the language to define these computed columns.
+In other cases, Java or Python are used.
+In all of these cases, the performance of the database may degrade if the computations are too complex.

+Moirai makes an ideal alternative to using Turing-complete programming languages in computed columns.
+With a sufficiently pessimistic WCET limit, the database software can guarantee a minimum performance service-level agreement (SLA).

 # As a Replacement for Data Transfer Formats (JSON/XML)
 Arbitrary code sent over a network is also safe to execute.
 For this purpose, most existing products start with JSON and add Lisp-like features or embedded Abstract Syntax Trees.